joefg/makessg/src/index.md

 0. Install `make` and `pandoc`.
 1. Copy the `Makefile` into the root of your repository.
-2. Creat a `config.mk`, which should contain the title of your site, along with the location of the `src`, `build`, and `template` directories.
+2. Create a `config.mk`, which should contain the title of your site, along with the location of the `src`, `build`, and `template` directories.
 For reference, this is the one used for this site.

 ```
 SITENAME = "makessg"